Plas Mawr

 Plas Mawr, which translates into English as 'Great Mansion' is located at the heart of medieval Conwy's narrow streets.

-Plas Mawr's gatehouse, stepped gables and lookout tower dominate Conwy's narrow main street.
+Plas Mawr's white washed gatehouse, stepped gables and lookout tower dominate the town's narrow main street.
 An architectural gem, it is one of the best preserved Elizabethan town houses in the country and perhaps the most visited building in Conway after the castle.

 The house was built for the merchant Robert Wynn between 1576 and 1585.
 Robert was the son of Sir John Wynne of Gwydir, a member of the wealthy and influential Wynn family, whose family seat was at nearby Gwydir Castle.
-Robert Wynn was a courtier who rose to emminence amongst the Welsh gentry and lived at the house with his wife Dorothy.
+Robert Wynn was a courtier who rose to emminence amongst the Welsh gentry.
+He fought and was injured at the Siege of Boulogne in 1544, took part in military campaigns in Scotland and traveled extensively through Europe.
+He invested in land across North Wales and married his first wife, Dorothy Griffith, a member of the local gentry, in 1570.

 Plas Mawr also contains much fine period furniture.
 The house's Lantern Room is reputed to be haunted and local legend relates the tale of a tragic series of events which once took place there involving the death of a family.